RelevantResearch/michael-paarlberg/_pages/scholarship.md

 # Research Statement

 I am a scholar of the politics of migration and security, with a focus on Latin America.
 My research falls broadly in two categories: transnational political engagement by diaspora communities, and transnational crime.
-My scholarship has been published in the journals Comparative Politics, Comparative Migration Studies, Journal of Ethnic and Migration Studies, Urban Affairs Review, Representation and in a number of edited volumes.
+My scholarship has been published in the journals *Comparative Politics*, *Comparative Migration Studies*, *Journal of Ethnic and Migration Studies*, *Urban Affairs Review*, *Representation* and in a number of edited volumes.
 My book manuscript is a comparative study on transnational electoral campaigning and voting within the diaspora electorates of the Dominican Republic, El Salvador, and Mexico.
-I also serve as an expert witness in immigration and asylum cases involving
-Latin American security issues.
+I also serve as an expert witness in immigration and asylum cases involving Latin American security issues.

 You can find my CV <a href="/cv">here</a>.